LassiHeikkila/ComputerSecurityProject2022/README.md

 So `boot`, `factory_boot`, and `kernel` have some LZMA compressed data, which we might be able to uncompress with `7z`.

 `config` partition doesn't contain any parts that `file` or `binwalk` are able to recognize, while `binwalk` entropy plot shows that the beginning of the partition containing data has very high entropy, so it may be encrypted.

 ![](screenshots/spi-flash-config-entropy.png)

+Luckily, there is already pre-existing literature about decrypting the `config` partition, done by [DrmnSamoLiu](https://github.com/DrmnSamoLiu).
+This should help us to be able to view the stored configuration.

 Extracted partitions:
 | partition name | link                                                            | notes                                      |